kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 implementation mechanics, such as code points, extensions, new protocol messages and the new key schedule.
 The draft concludes with ah extensive discussion of relevant security considerations.

+A related mechanism for KEM-based PSK-style handshakes is discussed in {{?I-D.draft-wiggers-tls-authkem-psk}}.

 # Conventions and definitions